 EU Taxonomy screening

-The EU Taxonomy defines what counts as sustainable economic activity in the EU.
-For the real estate sector this means each asset can be classified against concrete technical screening criteria — and that the classification affects reporting requirements, financing and valuation.
+The EU Taxonomy sets a common definition of sustainable economic activity in the EU.
+In real estate, each asset can be classified against clear technical screening criteria — and that status affects reporting requirements, financing, and valuation.

 Our approach